Mark Hubbard told me that to be successful; you either have to be first, best, or different.

 Jamie Gold said to me that I should forget about where I came from and get on with where I should be.

-George Darenchuk promised that if I would give him my undivided attention for the first twenty minutes of his class not only would we spend the rest of the time talkin’ football and I’d get an “A.”
+George Darenchuk promised that if I would give him my undivided attention for the first twenty minutes of his class not only would we spend the rest of the time talkin’ football but I’d get an “A.”

 Jim Quail called to say after stumbling across a talk show host talking about me in the middle of the night, “Holy s#it, you really are somebody!”